Resources

 How to prevent Supply Chain disruptions without inflating costs

 Most companies understand they should reduce risk.
-The dilemma is real: risk mitigation often sounds like “more stock” and “more redundancy,” and that can kill cost efficiency.
+The dilemma is real: risk mitigation often sounds like “more stock” and “more redundancy,” and that can kill cost efficiency — the heart of the efficient vs responsive Supply Chain trade-off.

 The goal is not to eliminate variability (you can’t).
 The goal is to absorb it intelligently—with a plan that is resilient, measurable, and realistic.